 (4) Why don’t you have stablecoins in the universe so that the Autopilot can “retreat” when the market takes a dive like it did this month?

+Indeed, we have no stablecoins, no fiat, no gold or commodities (which you can easily find tokenized), or anything other than true crypto projects in the investable universe.
 The point here is that you can get exposed to the best of what crypto has to offer, but nothing else.
 And all positions are long so there are no shorts, no derivatives, no options, or anything else.
 Just plain crypto.